iamgadmarconi/hiten/docs/api/algorithms/continuation/facades.rst

 StateParameter()
 ^^^^^^^^^^^^^^^^

-The :class:`StateParameter` class provides a facade for natural-parameter continuation varying selected state components.
-Users supply an engine (via dependency injection).
-The class also provides a factory method to construct a default engine wired with the generic predict-correct backend and the periodic-orbit interface.
+The :class:`StateParameter` class provides a facade for periodic orbit continuation that varies selected state components.
+It wraps a continuation engine and provides a convenient interface for configuring and running continuation with domain-friendly parameters like state indices and target ranges.

+The facade internally creates a default engine with the predict-correct backend and periodic orbit interface.
+Users can access the underlying engine via dependency injection if needed.

 .. autoclass:: StateParameter()
    :members: